Did you know: Cranking is the first action in an automobile engine?

 1. Push Start or Desi “Dhakka Start”:

-Firstly, push-start means starting the vehicle by pushing it from behind and engaging a gear when it gets some speed.
-Thus, the motion of the wheels is transferred to the engine in the reverse order for cranking.
-This is a common practice for starting the vehicles with a manual gearbox when its starting mechanism fails.
+Firstly, push-start means starting the vehicle by pushing it from behind and engaging gear when it gets some speed.
+Thus, the wheels transfer their motion to the engine in the reverse order for cranking.
+Therefore, starting vehicles with a manual gearbox is common when its starting mechanism fails.
 Although, it is not a regular practice as it requires other people to push.
-However, it is very useful especially in the case when the battery is discharged.
+However, it is beneficial, mainly when the battery discharges.

 2. Cranking Wheel:

-Secondly, back in the Nineteenth century when the automobiles were in their infant-stage, all the automobile components were pre-dominantly mechanical in nature and operation.
-There was no system of generation and storage of the electric current.
-Thus, it could not be used as the means to power different electrical instruments as there were none.
-Hence, the duty of cranking the engine was left to its mechanical components.
+Secondly, in the nineteenth century, all the automobile components were pre-dominantly mechanical in nature and operation when automobiles were in their infant stage.
+There was no generation and storage system of the electric current back then.
+Thus, people could not use it as there were no means to power different electrical instruments as there were none.
+Hence, the duty of cranking the engine was with its mechanical components.

-The Benz Motorwagen – A light carriage for personal transport which is commonly regarded as the ‘World's First Automobile’ produced way back in 1886.
+The Benz Motorwagen – Most people regard the light carriage for personal transport as the ‘World’s First Automobile,’ produced way back in 1886.
 The Benz-Motorwagen was a simple three-wheeler with a single-shaft handle to steer the front wheel.
-It was powered by a horizontally mounted Benz 954 cc, single-cylinder, four-stroke engine which produced 2⁄3 horsepower (0.50 kW) at 250 rpm.
-This tiny single cylinder engine had an ‘open crankcase’ supported by a bigger flywheel.
-The flywheel also acted as 'Cranking Wheel' to rotate and start the engine since there were no electric starter motors back then.
+A horizontally mounted Benz 954cc, single-cylinder, four-stroke engine powered it with 2⁄3 horsepower (0.50 kW) at 250rpm.
+This tiny single-cylinder engine had an ‘open-crankcase’ design supported by a bigger flywheel.
+The flywheel also acted as a ‘Cranking Wheel’ to rotate and start the engine since there were no electric starter motors back then.